aftonsteps/aftonsteps/README.md

 🌱 Some of my recent projects:

-- I just finished a course in robotics.
+- I just finished a course in robotics at Georgia Tech.
 - I'm learning DBT in my free time.
-- I'm working on starting up a blog.
+- I'm working on starting up a blog (soon!).
+- I got an R package on CRAN.
+It's called {ggalignment} and it makes D&D alignment-style charts.

 📫 How to reach me: Send me an email at aftoncoombs@gmail.com, or send a DM to @aftonsteps on Mastodon and Twitter